Appeals court tells EPA to ban pesticide or decide it's safe - WTMJ

 The ruling — and EPA action expected by the end of June — “will ensure that kids can eat fruits and vegetables free of this neurotoxin,” Sass said.

-Scientific studies have shown that chlorpyrifos damages the brains of fetuses and children.
-California, the largest agricultural state, banned sales of the pesticide as of 2020; New York and a handful of other states also have moved to ban it.

-Corteva Inc. the world’s largest manufacturer of the pesticide, said last year it would stop producing the pesticide by the end of 2020.

-The Delaware-based company, created after a merger of Dow Chemical and Dupont, said declining sales drove its decision to end production and that officials continued to believe chlorpyrifos was safe.
+Corteva Inc., which had been the world’s largest manufacturer of the pesticide, stopped producing it last year.
+The company, created after a merger of Dow Chemical and Dupont, said declining sales drove its decision and that officials continue to believe chlorpyrifos is safe.

-A spokesman for the company could not immediately be reached on Thursday.

-Teresa Romero, president of the United Farm Workers union, called the court ruling a “huge victory.”
-He said that “the men and women who harvest our food have waited too long for a ban on this pesticide.
-We are relieved that farmworkers and their families will no longer have to worry about the myriad of ways this pesticide could impact their lives.”
+A spokeswoman said in an email Thursday the company was disappointed at the appeals court ruling, “which threatens to effectively remove an important tool for farmers.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.